Escape the competition

 In Silicon Valley, competition can be downright lethal.
-Think all of the late 90s search engines.
-Remember ask Jeeves?
-Hotbot?
+Think all of the late ‘90s search engines.
+Remember AskJeeves?
+HotBot?
 Infoseek?
-Direct hit?
-Then Google comes along and it was like, nope.
-That’s it.
-No soup for you.
+Direct Hit?
+Then Google comes along, and it was like, “Nope, that’s it.
+No soup for you.”

-And that’s just the nature of an internet or software business fueled by network effects.
-It’s like my favorite line from the movie Glengarry Glen Ross: First prize is a Cadillac Eldorado.
+And that’s just the nature of the game.
+The stakes are neatly summed up by my favorite line from the movie Glengarry Glen Ross: “First prize is a Cadillac Eldorado.
 Second prize is a set of steak knives.
-Third prize is you’re fired.
-Except in Silicon Valley, it’s usually first prize is the the whole Cadillac dealership and second prize is you’re a footnote in history.
+Third prize is you’re fired.”
+Except in Silicon Valley, it’s usually first prize is the whole Cadillac dealership, second prize is you’re a footnote in history.

 Here’s why he decided to pay users, despite his misgivings.

-THIEL: Well there were both.
-It was exponentially growing users and exponentially growing costs.
+THIEL: Well, there were both.
+It was exponentially growing users, and exponentially growing costs.

 You’d think just as PayPal was hitting its stride, we’d also rest easy.
 I wish.
 At no point did we say to ourselves: “Relax, Peter.
 We’ve hit escape velocity.
 Sign that $10 million check already.”
 In fact, we worried without end.

-Our concern was grounded in a humbling truth: Escape velocity is not a fixed speed.
+Our concern was grounded in a humbling truth: escape velocity is not a fixed speed.
 It’s always and forever relative to your competitors.
 Your fastest competitor determines how hard you hit the gas.

 Peter suspects the majority of Silicon Valley startups could gun it a little harder.

 HOFFMAN: So how quickly can a competitor sneak up on you?
 Brian Chesky, the co-founder and CEO of Airbnb, has a cautionary tale.
-Now Brian invented a wildly new game that was so strange, he really didn’t have a single competitor.
+Now, Brian invented a wildly new game that was so strange, he really didn’t have a single competitor.

 If you listen to Masters of Scale regularly, you may recall my initial response to Airbnb—and the idea that strangers would open their homes to other strangers.

-HOFFMAN: “Oh, someone’s going to rent a couch or a room from someone else?”
+HOFFMAN: Oh, someone’s going to rent a couch or a room from someone else?
 Who are the freaks on both sides of that transaction?

 HOFFMAN: Bear in mind, this is coming from the guy who invested in Airbnb.
 Fortunately, the people on both sides of that transaction weren’t freaks at all.
 And now you can find them in just about every city around the globe.
-Brian and his co-founders had basically invented the Ebay for extra rooms and empty homes.
+Brian and his co-founders had basically invented the eBay for extra rooms and empty homes.
 And as the new mover in that space, Airbnb scaled fabulously.
 Brian thought he had hit escape velocity around the middle of 2011.
 They had users.
 They had investors.
 They had no competitors.
 And then, as inevitably happens, they did.

 CHESKY: We make him take his shoes off—it was the funniest thing.
 He’s like, “What?”
-He’s used to going to these offices, he has to take his shoes off in our apartment to meet with us.
+He’s used to going to these offices; he has to take his shoes off in our apartment to meet with us.
 We had to get advice from him.
 We had two choices for international expansion—we could either go to the football cities, or international expansion.
 The football cities are basically, where in the United States are like small, medium to large cities with a football team?

 And we can expand to St. Louis, and Baltimore, and Boston, Chicago.
 Or we could do something else.
 Michael Moritz said, “Plant flags.”
-What does that mean?
+“What does that mean?”
 He said, “Pick the most important markets in the world, and imagine you lost them.
 Which ones couldn’t you lose?”
-And we thought, “London, Paris, Barcelona,”—we kind of stayed in Europe—Asia was maybe a later chapter—Rio—and so we started planting flags.
+And we thought, “London, Paris, Barcelona”—we kind of stayed in Europe, Asia was maybe a later chapter.
+“Rio.”
+And so we started planting flags.